zeroibc/my-mac-os/README.md

 - Multiple tabs, sepia mode, very nice annotation tools, great search, performance.

 ### 18. [Airmail](http://airmailapp.com/)
-- By far the most well designed and feature rich mail application that I have used so far, really love all of its simple design, support for multiple accounts and a multitude of nice shortcuts that you can use.
+- By far the most well designed and feature rich mail application that I have used so far, all of its simple design, support for multiple accounts and a multitude of nice shortcuts that you can use.

 ### 19. [Spotify](https://www.spotify.com/us/)
 - Found a [lot of great music](https://wiki.nikitavoloboev.xyz/music/music-plays.html) with this application and the phenomenal [Alfred Workflow](http://alfred-spotify-mini-player.com/) makes using the application an absolute joy.